ludwig-ai/ludwig-docs/src/docs/user_guide.md

   --data_format DATA_FORMAT  format of the dataset.
 Valid values are auto,
-                       csv, excel, feature, fwf, hdf5, html, tables, json, json, jsonl, parquet, pickle, sas, spss, stata, tsv --train_set_metadata_json TRAIN_SET_METADATA_JSON
+                       csv, excel, feature, fwf, hdf5, html, tables, json, json, jsonl, parquet, pickle, sas, spss, stata, tsv -s {training,validation,test,full}, --split {training,validation,test,full}
-                        input metadata JSON file.
-It is an intermediate preprocess file containing the mappings of the input DATASET created the first time the DATASET file is used in the same directory with the same name and a json extension.
-  -s {training,validation,test,full}, --split {training,validation,test,full}
                         the split to test the model on -m MODEL_PATH, --model_path MODEL_PATH